How This Former Counter Makeup Artist Turned Her Love of Style Into Millions of Followers

 People think that it is super easy and that we're just travelling the world living this amazing life and just posting whatever we're doing.
 I love what I do, but people don't see a lot of the hard work.
 Sometimes I'm working almost 24/7.
 I'm on my phone, I'm editing a photo, I'm sending emails to my team to post on the blog.
 On these trips that we do, they are amazing and fun, but it is a content trip.
 I feel a responsibility to cover the most for my followers to deliver good content.

-Here are five posts Coelho believes most represents her brand:
+Here are five posts Coelho believes most represents her brand:"This is an example of cross promotion of makeup tutorials on YouTube."

 Who are you rooting for on this #WorldCup ? ?
 As a Brazilian and a huge soccer fan, of course I am rooting for ??!!!
 Here is my first World Cup makeup look - recreate it with the colors of your Flag! ————- Pra quem pediu, tá no ar a primeira make “Copa” pra gente torcer pro nosso BRASIL! (uma versão fácil, prática e super fashionista)!
 Link no stories! ??
 Sempre fico super animada com a Copa (amo acompanhar os jogos, e sou daquelas que grita e se emociona - aiiiiii Vai Brasil!!!). #WorldCup2018 #worldcuprussia2018 #Brasil #Brazil